akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 At Akeneo, we aim at delivering the best user experience.
 A good experience with our PIM goes with a good understanding of what is going on, especially when there are errors that you have to correct.

-The following improvements will radically help you to understand errors in the rules engine, either during a YML file import or during the rules execution.
+The following improvements will help you better monitor rule executions, and help you correct errors in the rules engine that can occur when importing a YML file or when executing rules.

 ## Monitor rules execution under the process tracker